jonmason/meta-arm/meta-arm-bsp/documentation/a5ds.md

-# Cortex-A5 DesignStart A5DS Platform Support in meta-arm-platforms
+# Cortex-A5 DesignStart A5DS Platform Support in meta-arm-bsp

 ## Howto Build and Run